SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 ## RTK Query

-RTK Query, part of the Redux Toolkit, is a similar library to SWR and React Query with tight integration with Redux and seameless type-safe importing of OpenAPI specifications.
+Additionally, RTK Query, part of the Redux Toolkit, is a similar library to SWR and React Query with tight integration with Redux and seamless type-safe importing sourced from OpenAPI specifications.

-Here's an basic example of how you can use RTK Query:
+Here's a basic example of how you can use RTK Query:

 ```tsx
 import { createApi, fetchBaseQuery } from '@reduxjs/toolkit/query/react';